 “When you reach the top it’s an emotional release; it’s not something you can intellectualize,” says Stacy Allison, 58, a Portlander who became the first American woman to summit Mt.
 Everest in 1988.
 A year earlier, Allison co-founded Climb for Clean Air, then called Reach the Summit, a fundraiser for the American Lung Association.

-The program (June 8-9, 2017) uses certified mountain guides and a loyal crew of past participants who serve as mentor climbers, assisting with everything from basic conditioning to technical skills.
-Ten training hikes of progressive difficulty are scheduled between mid-March and the June 8 climb, plus a clinic on gear use, a session on snow skills and social outings to foster team bonding.
+The program (June 4 -5 & 7 -8, 2018) uses certified mountain guides and a loyal crew of past participants who serve as mentor climbers, assisting with everything from basic conditioning to technical skills.
+Training hikes of progressive difficulty are scheduled in the months leading up to the climb, plus a clinic on gear use, a session on snow skills and social outings to foster team bonding.

 Allison has summited Mt.
 Hood countless times in past decades, on her own and in support of the program.
 Often, she serves breakfast to participants as they begin their 3,000 foot ascent to the summit from Silcox Hut, about 1,000 feet above Timberline Lodge.